zowe/docs-site/docs/user-guide/api-mediation/api-gateway-configuration.md

 1. Open the `<Zowe instance directory>/instance.env` configuration file.
 2. Configure the following properties:

    * **APIML_SECURITY_X509_ENABLED**

      This is the global feature toggle.
 Set value to `true` to enable client certificate functionality.

    * **APIML_SECURITY_ZOSMF_APPLID**

-    When z/OSMF is used as an authentication provider, provide avalid APPLID to allow client certificate authentication.
-The API ML authenticates to z/OSMF through the generation of a passticket and subsequently uses this passticket to authenticate to the z/OSMF.
+     When z/OSMF is used as an authentication provider, provide a valid APPLID to allow for client certificate authentication.
+The API ML authenticates to z/OSMF through the generation of a passticket and subsequently uses this passticket to authenticate to z/OSMF.
 The value in the default installation of the z/OSMF is `IZUDFLT`.

 3. Open the file `<Zowe install directory>/components/api-mediation/bin/start.sh`.
 4. Configure the following properties:

    * **apiml.security.x509.externalMapperUrl**

      The API Mediation Gateway uses an external API to map a certificate to the owner in SAF.
 This property informs the Gateway about the location of this API.
 ZSS is provides this API in Zowe.
 Provide the ZSS URL in the following format:
      ```
      -Dapiml.security.x509.externalMapperUrl=http://localhost:<ZSS-PORT>/certificate/x509/map
      ```
      The default port is `8542`.
 The hostname is `localhost` as the ZSS server is accessible only locally.

    * **apiml.security.x509.externalMapperUser**

      To authenticate to the mapping API, a JWT token is sent with the request.
-The token is represents the user that is configured with this property.
+The token represents the user that is configured with this property.
 The user is then authorized to use the `IRR.RUSERMAP` resource within the `FACILITY` class.
 The default value is `ZWESVUSR`, and the permissions are set up during installation with the `ZWESECUR` jcl or workflow.
 If you decide to customize the ZWESECUR jcl or workflow (`// SET ZOWEUSER=ZWESVUSR * userid for Zowe started task`), change the `apiml.security.x509.externalMapperUser` to a new value.

 Restart Zowe&trade.

 ## Gateway timeouts

-Change global timeout value for the API Layer instance:
+Change the global timeout value for the API Layer instance:

 **Follow these steps:**

 1. Open the file `<Zowe instance directory>/instance.env`.
-2. Find the property `APIML_GATEWAY_TIMEOUT_MILLIS` and set the value to desired value.
+2. Find the property `APIML_GATEWAY_TIMEOUT_MILLIS` and set the value to the desired value.
 3. Restart Zowe&trade.

-If you require finer control, you can edit the `<Zowe install directory>/components/api-mediation/bin/start.sh`.
+If you require finer control, you can edit the `<Zowe install directory>/components/api-mediation/bin/start.sh`, and modify the following properties:

 * **apiml.gateway.timeoutMillis**

   This property defines the global value for http/ws client timeout.

+Add the following properties to the file for API Gateway:

   **Note:** Ribbon configures the client that connects to the routed services.
-**Note:** The following properties need to be added to the file for API Gateway.

 * **ribbon.connectTimeout**

   Specifies the value in milliseconds which corresponds to the period in which API ML should establish a single, non-managed connection with the service.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.readTimeout**

   Specifies the time in milliseconds of inactivity between two packets in response from this service to API ML.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 * **ribbon.connectionManagerTimeout**

   The HttpClient employs a special entity to manage access to HTTP connections called by the HTTP connection manager.
 The purpose of an HTTP connection manager is to serve as a factory for new HTTP connections, to manage the life cycle of persistent connections, and to synchronize access to persistent connections.
 Internally, the connections that are managed serve as proxies for real connections. `ConnectionManagerTimeout` specifies a period during which managed connections with API ML should be established.
 The value is in milliseconds.
 If omitted, the default value specified in the API ML Gateway service configuration is used.

 ## Cors handling

 By default, CORS are disabled in the API Gateway for the Gateway routes `api/v1/gateway/**`.
-Allowing CORS for the Gateway is necessary to enable CORS at the service level.
+Allowing CORS in the Gateway is necessary to enable CORS at the service level.
 Use the following procedure to enable CORS.

 **Follow these steps:**